openandclose/tosixinch/docs/overview.rst

 You can call more than one ``sequential actions`` in one invocation.
-Irrespective of the arguments order, the script executes actions in the above order.
+Irrespective of the arguments order, the program executes actions in the above order.

 So, the three invocations below make no difference. ::